-This document describes the Remote DEPI and control plane operation of the Modular Headend Architecture version 2 (MHAv2).
-MHAv2/Remote PHY Architecture permits a CMTS to support an IP based digital HFC plant.
-In an IP based digital HFC plant, the fiber portion utilizes a baseband network transmission technology such as Ethernet, EPON (Ethernet over Passive Optical Networks), GPON (Gigabit Passive Optical Network), or any Layer 2 technology that would support a fiber based Layer 1.
-MHAv2 uses a Layer 3 pseudowire between a CCAP Core and a series of Remote PHY Devices.
-One of the common locations for a Remote PHY Device is located at an optical node device that is located at the junction of the fiber and coax plants.
+This document describes the Remote DEPI and control plane operation of Modular Headend Architecture, version 2 (MHAv2).
+MHAv2/Remote PHY Architecture permits a CMTS (Cable Modem Termination System) to support an IP-based digital HFC (hybrid fiber-coax) plant.
+In an IP-based digital HFC plant, the fiber portion utilizes a baseband network transmission technology such as Ethernet, EPON (Ethernet over Passive Optical Networks), GPON (Gigabit Passive Optical Network), or any Layer 2 technology that would support a fiber-based Layer 1.
+MHAv2 uses a Layer 3 pseudowire between a CCAP Core and a series of Remote PHY Devices (RPDs).
+One of the common locations for a Remote PHY Device is at an optical node device located at the junction of the fiber and coax plants.